-Travel back in time aboard the Grand Canyon Railway, as it ferries passengers to one of the most stunning natural sites in the world, the mighty Grand Canyon.
-Dating back a century to 1800s when the train came into existence as a means of hauling ore from one of the nearby mines, the owners were quick to realize its potential as a tourist attraction, and in 1901 chugged out the first passenger-filled Grand Canyon Railway train.
+Travel back in time aboard the Grand Canyon Railway as it ferries passengers to one of the most stunning natural sites in the world, the mighty Grand Canyon.
+Dating back a century to the 1800s when the train came into existence as a means of hauling ore from one of the nearby mines, the owners were quick to realize its potential as a tourist attraction, and in 1901 chugged out the first passenger-filled Grand Canyon Railway train.

 All Aboard the Grand Canyon Railway

 Make bookings in advance for a ride on the Grand Canyon Railway Train.
 This popular train ride is packed on most days.
 During peak season, a second train is put into service.
 A good option is to book a vacation package covering your stay at the hotel, train rides, and meals.
 There are several coach classes to choose from, each with different facilities and pricing.

 The train ride, covering a distance of 65 miles each way, takes about 2 hours and 15 minutes to reach the South Rim of the Grand Canyon National Park.
 It departs from Williams Depot in the morning and makes its way back in the evening from the Grand Canyon Depot, giving you plenty of time to explore the area.
 Opting for a tour at the South Rim is a great way to cover all the main spots of the Grand Canyon.

 There is a whole lot to see and experience onboard this memorable ride as the train traverses through different landscapes.
 While the ride starts at an elevation of 7000 feet, it will drop down and rise again as it travels through the pine forests of Ponderosa to the wide-open Prairie and the back to the Pinion pine forest before its final approach to the Grand Canyon National Park.